Griffin-Scott-Data/datacamp-projects/Impact Analysis of GoodThought NGO Initiatives/README.md

 GROUP BY a.assignment_name, a.assignment_id
 ```

-- Now, the final query is created and incorporates both of these subqueries.
+- Now, the final query is created and incorporates both of these subqueries with a join statement.
 - Selections include region, assignment name, impact score, and number of donations, referencing both subqueries.
 - Selection is narrowed by a WHERE clause to only include assignments ranked with the highest impact score in their respective region.